 2. The spindle side chairs from Overstock arrived.
 They will finish out the furniture grouping in the living area.
 Here’s a little sneak peek.

-3. I installed some of the baseboards and shoe moulding to finish off the Tudor style paneling.
+3. I installed some of the baseboards and shoe moulding to finish off the Tudor style paneling from Novo Building Products.
 And what a beautiful finish they add!

 The unfinished beams from AZFauxBeams.com arrived a couple weeks ago, but I hadn’t had time to finish them until this week.
 I learned this week that staining four 10″ x 12″ x 14′ foot beams takes a bit of time, especially if you mess up the first time.
 (I should mention you have the option of selecting finished beams from AZFauxBeams.
 I just knew my floors were not a typical finish so I opted for unfinished.)

 In the first attempt, I stained the beams dark walnut with a gel stain and then planned to follow up with a dry brush of a gray ash stain.
-But the gel stain I was using was drying too fast and not giving me the working time I needed to create that finish.
+But the gel stain I was using was drying too fast and not giving me the working time I needed to create the finish I wanted.
 In addition, the initial coat of dark walnut stain was just too dark.

-Before I gave up on all that work, I attempted to add a wash of grey chalk paint, but it just looked dusty and dirty.
-Not at all what I was looking for.
+Before I gave up on all that work, I attempted to add a wash of grey chalk paint to one beam, but it just looked dusty and dirty.
+Not at all the look I was going for.
 You can see that attempt in the top of the photo above.

-I decided to use some of the gel stain I had left over to hit the knots and cracks in the beam to give it more depth.
+I decided to use some of the gel stain I had left over from the first attempt to hit the knots and cracks in the beam.
+Darkening those places the wood would naturally be darker and adding depth to the finish, giving me a more realistic final product.

 I followed that up with a dry brush of more deck stain, tinted a little darker.

-I was extremely happy to check that project off my list and wait for my contractor to come and install them this week!
+I was extremely happy to check that project off my list and wait for my contractor to come and install them later that week!

 Now for that Surprise Side Project!